Rishard077/douugh_Assignment/readme.md

-#  This project uses chai ,mocha,superset
-## for schema vlaidation uses chai-json-schema
+#  Basic Weather API tests
+### prerequesties install node js in your local machine
-## Set up
+#### Set up
-## Install all dependancies on package json
+1. Install all dependancies on package json
-## navigate to test folder
+2. Navigate to test folder
-## use npm test  command
-## prerequesties install node js in your local machine
+3. Use `npm test`  command to run the tests